 The same goes for your podcast.
-Do not go into your recording software without a plan, at least a high-level one, of the talking points of the episode you're creating.
+Don't go into your recording software without a plan — at least a high-level one — for the talking points of the episode you're creating.

 Here's my process for “reverse engineering” an episode structure:

-- What stories, points, case studies, bodies of work do I need to reference in order to support #1.
-I just do a braindump of these.
+- What stories, points, case studies, or bodies of work do I need to reference in order to support #1?
+I just do a brain dump of these.
 No particular order.

-I often use post-it notes (my favorite thing in the world) to outline my show so I can more easily more bits and pieces around.
-Watch this video if you'd like to see that post-it note process in full effect.
+I often use Post-It notes (my favorite thing in the world) to outline my show so I can more easily move bits and pieces around.
+Watch this video if you'd like to see that Post-It note process in full effect.

 I rarely stick to the entire list of questions when I conduct an interview.
 It takes practice, but eventually you'll get to the point where you can follow-up with great questions and dig even deeper to get better information from your guest for your audience.